Seagate/halon/rfc/013-recovery-coordinator.md

 * Typed channels - I haven't thought about this much, but can they help us?
   For example, could we use one explicitly for timer messages to ensure they get fired at the correct time?
+* Delayed acknowledgement.
+At the moment, we acknowledge each message delivered to the RC when it is processed.
+But for longer running scenarios, we might wish to delay the original acknowledgement until the chain has fully been processed.

+### Proposal

+The first critical piece of functionality is to restore `matchIf` or something akin to it, to allow us to make decision as to whether to process a message or not.